mbence/OpenTBSBundle/README.md

     $TBS->Show(OPENTBS_DOWNLOAD, 'file_name.docx');
 ```
 A note for onshow automatic variables:
-You could define your variables within the `onshow` base, (like `onshow.name`), but I strongly discourage this practice for it will only work if you use GLOBAL variables.
+You could define your variables within the `onshow` base, (like `onshow.name`), but I would not recommend this practice for it will only work if you use GLOBAL variables.

 ### For more information ...
-read the TBS manual at http://www.tinybutstrong.com/manual.php and the OpenTBS plugin documentation at http://www.tinybutstrong.com/plugins/opentbs/tbs_plugin_opentbs.html
+read the TBS manual at http://www.tinybutstrong.com/manual.php

+and the OpenTBS plugin documentation at http://www.tinybutstrong.com/plugins/opentbs/tbs_plugin_opentbs.html